Welcome

 At amaiyu.com you will find a collection of short essays exploring one-ness with/difference from God, and related subject matters.
 The plan being to later organise/edit them into chapters, with the intention of publishing as a cohesive book under the title ‘A Personal Journey with Eastern Spirituality

-Please note that my essays represent my own understanding and realisation only.
+Please note that my essays represent my own opinion, understanding, and realisations only.

 David Kingston